What is special about life in the Tama River area?

 Thinking while running along together

-Starting from this drawing, our collaboration with BIOTOPE spawned several concrete ideas over the next three months, such as sending a businessman to work by the riverside, or creating a special zone for drone flying.
+Starting from this drawing, our collaboration with BIOTOPE spawned several concrete ideas over the next three months, such as sending a someone to work by the riverside, or creating a special zone for flying drones.
 This process of learning and creating together felt exactly like “co-creation”, and was a refreshing experience.
 We always had an intuition for what kind of area we wanted to create, but we never put this intuition into words or tried to clarify what hurdles lay in the way of implementation.
 At each session, BIOTOPE gave us new homework that forced us to think hard about things like this, and I think we learned a lot from it.

 Strategically turning lead users into accomplices